Predictive Control Strategies for Sustaining Innovation Adoption on Multilayer Social Networks: Introduction

-Epidemic-inspired diffusion models, however, often oversimplify human behavior by assuming uniform susceptibility to influence.
-In reality, adoption is mediated by personal beliefs, social norms, and ideological resistance \cite{Nyborg2016, Young2009}.
-Opinion dynamics models provide a richer framework to capture these factors.
+At the same time, epidemic-inspired compartmental models provide another useful perspective.
+Originally developed to describe disease dynamics \cite{Kermack.McKendrick:1927}, these models quickly became a natural tool for studying diffusion more broadly \cite{goffman1964generalization, goffman1966mathematical, bettencourt2006power}.
+Classical formulations such as SIS and SIR capture how contagion propagates through interpersonal contact and have been adapted to model behavioral and technological adoption \cite{Pastor-Satorras2015}.
+Variants like the Susceptible-Infected-Vigilant (SIV) \cite{Xu2024} or frameworks with additional compartments \cite{nowzari2015general, nowzari2014stability, bhowmick2020influence}, as well as the Susceptible-Infected-Recovered-Susceptible (SIRS) model \cite{LI20141042, ZHANG2021126524} extend this perspective by allowing individuals to adopt temporarily and later abandon a behavior.
+These extensions capture mechanisms such as dissatisfaction, sensitivity to costs or shifts in social norms.

+Adoption, however, is not only influenced by exposure to others but also by beliefs, attitudes, and perceived social norms.
+A more comprehensive framework for capturing these elements is offered by opinion dynamics models.
 The classical DeGroot model \cite{DeGroot1974} describes opinion convergence through averaging of neighbors’ views, while Altafini’s formulation \cite{Altafini2012} accounts for both cooperative and antagonistic interactions, allowing for persistent disagreement.
-The Friedkin-Johnsen model \cite{Friedkin1990} further incorporates individual predispositions (stubbornness), balancing intrinsic beliefs with social influence.
-These perspectives are particularly relevant for sustainable behavior adoption, where consensus is rarely universal, resistance is frequent, and heterogeneity plays a decisive role in long-term outcomes.
+Individual predispositions are further incorporated into the Friedkin--Johnsen model \cite{Friedkin1990}, which strikes a balance between social influence and personal beliefs.
+These perspectives are particularly relevant for sustainable behavior adoption, where heterogeneity is crucial to long-term results, resistance is common, and consensus is rarely universal.
+Therefore, recent research has concentrated on combining epidemic-like dynamics with opinion evolution \cite{granell2013dynamical, wang2019impact, lin2021discrete, she2021peak, She2022, arango2025opinion, bizyaeva2024active}, showing how beliefs and social influence can either boost or hinder the spread of innovations and behaviors.

+This paper provides novel theoretical and numerical contributions to the understanding of how social influence, individual predispositions, and feedback from adoption interact to shape the large-scale diffusion of sustainable behaviors and innovations.
+Our contribution is four-fold.